-Andelman has regularly teamed up with luxury brands to create a limited edition range of kitschy collectibles for the Colette store.
+Andelman has regularly teamed up with luxury brands to create a limited edition range of collectibles for the Colette store.
 Past collaborations have included a blue dotted Brides De Gala Hermès scarf, Lanvin X Balmain Batman t-shirts and a selection of candy-floss flavoured macarons by iconic French bakery Ladurée.

 The Parisian store has inspired cult concept stores around the world.